-During 2010, the Company incurred \$70,000 (2009 - \$90,000) to a current director of the Company, Dr. György Szabó, for advisory and consulting services rendered to TXM; and nil (2009 - \$91,000) in consulting fees to a current director of the Company, Mr. Daryl Gilbert, for advisory and consulting services rendered to Falcon.
+During 2010, the Company incurred \$100,000 (2009 - \$135,000) to a current director of the Company, Dr. György Szabó, for advisory and consulting services rendered to TXM; and nil (2009 - \$91,000) in consulting fees to a current director of the Company, Mr. Daryl Gilbert, for advisory and consulting services rendered to Falcon.

-David Brody, the Company's Corporate Secretary, is a partner of Patton Boggs LLP, a US law firm that provides US legal advice to the Company.
-The Company has not recorded any amounts paid to Patton Boggs LLP as transactions with a related party because Mr. Brody has not received any remuneration from Patton Boggs LLP since his appointment as Corporate Secretary of Falcon.
+David Brody, the Company's former Corporate Secretary, is a partner of Patton Boggs LLP, a US law firm that provides US legal advice to the Company.
+The Company has not recorded any amounts paid to Patton Boggs LLP as transactions with a related party because Mr. Brody had not received any remuneration from Patton Boggs LLP during the term of his appointment as Corporate Secretary of Falcon.